MQasimJalil/b2b-osint-tool/README.md

-# B2B OSINT Tool v2.0 - Web-Ready SaaS Application
+# B2B OSINT Tool v2.0 - Web-Ready Application

 A comprehensive B2B intelligence platform for discovering, analyzing, and enriching company data at scale.
 Now restructured as a production-ready SaaS application with FastAPI backend, modern frontend, and scalable architecture.